ietf-wg-dnsop/draft-ietf-dnsop-glue-is-not-optional/README.md

       ns1.foo.test.
 86400        IN      A       192.0.2.3
       ns2.foo.test.
 86400        IN      AAAA    2001:db8::2:4

+   In late 2021 the authors analyzed zone file data available from ICANN's Centralized Zone Data Service [CZDS] and found 222 out of approximately 209,000,000 total delegations that had only sibling NS RRs in a cyclic dependency as above.

 2.4.
 Missing Referral Glue

    An example of missing glue is included here, even though it is not